‘The Walking Dead’ Season 10: Episode 6 Will Delve Back Into The Radio Mystery

 In the Walking Dead TV series, at the end of the Season 9 finale episode and after Ezekiel (Khary Payton) finished radio contact with Judith (Cailey Fleming), a woman’s voice is heard trying to make contact.
 As yet, it appears that no one within the communities has heard this voice but that looks set to change in Episode 6.

-During the new clip, Eugene is seen speaking into the radio.
-It appears he is trying to make contact with random people are he is asking for contact with “anyone, anywhere.”
+In the new clip, Eugene is seen speaking into the radio.
+It appears he is trying to make contact with random people as he is heard asking for contact with “anyone, anywhere.”
 A woman’s voice is then heard.

 “Hello,” she says before the clip ends.